 The Burley Honey Bee bike trailer is one of Burley’s most popular trailers – and for good reason!
 For a very affordable price tag, the Honey Bee offers the performance and durability of the Burley name but keeps things basic to keep costs down.

 Far superior to other “budget” trailers like InStep and Schwinn, the Honey Bee is your best option if you’re on a budget but want a trailer/stroller that can roll with the best of them.
 In this review, we’ll cover everything you need to know about the Honey Bee and how it compares to other popular mid-range bike trailers.

 RATING: Highly Recommended

-BEST FOR: Parents who want a smooth-riding trailer for occasional use as a stroller.
+BEST FOR: Parents who want a smooth-riding trail42er for occasional use as a stroller.

 TRAILER CAPACITY: Double

 JOGGER KIT: Not available

 WEIGHT: 25.2 lb.

 - Exceptionally smooth ride for passenger and adult rider

 - Easily converts from a trailer to stroller without the need of any tools or conversion kits